 Below example combines all sections in the document into one.

 Starting from the last section the content of each previous section is copied over to the beginning of the last section using the Section.PrependContent method.
 Then the Section.Remove method is used to remove the empty section.

 Page Setup and Section Formatting

 Page setup and section properties are encapsulated in the PageSetup object that is returned by the DocumentBuilder.PageSetup property.
 The object contains all the page setup attributes of a section (left margin, bottom margin, paper size, and so on) as properties.
-Below example shows how to set such properties as page size and orientation for the current section.
+Below example demonstrates how to set such properties as page size and orientation for the current section.